rbehrends/vspace/doc/user-manual.md

           exit(1);
         }

+As with queues, the type parameter `T` must have default and copy constructors.

 # Event sets and polling <a name="eventsets"></a>

 For a number of important concurrency constructs, it is important to wait for one of out of a set of events to occur.